apache/causeway-site/content/reference/services/user-registration-service.md

 Domain objects may also use this service; it will be injected into domain object or other domain services in the usual way.
 (That said, we expect that such use cases will be comparatively rare; the primary use case is for the Wicket viewer's sign-up page).

 The core Isis framework itself defines only an API; there is no default implementation.
 Rather, the implementation will depend on the security mechanism being used.
-That said, if you have configured your app to use the [Isis addons security module](http://github.com/isisaddons/isis-module-security), then note that the security module does provide an implementation (`SecurityModuleAppUserRegistrationService`) of the user registration service.
-This will be automatically registered if the security module is included on the classpath.
+That said, if you have configured your app to use the [Isis addons security module](http://github.com/isisaddons/isis-module-security), then note that the security module does provide an abstract implementation (`SecurityModuleAppUserRegistrationServiceAbstract`) of the user registration service.
+You will need to extend that service and provide implementation for the two abstract methods - `#getInitialRole()` and `#getAdditionalInitialRoles()`.
+This is needed so that the self-registered users are assigned automatically to your application role(s) and be able to use the application.
+Without any role such user will be able only to see/use the logout link of the application.

-Put another way: using the Isis addon security module will allow users to sign up and create their own account.
+Note: do not forget to register this service in isis.properties!
+An example of such implementation can be seen at isis-module-security's [demo applicatio](https://github.com/isisaddons/isis-module-security/blob/master/webapp/src/main/java/org/isisaddons/module/security/webapp/AppUserRegistrationService.java).

 ## API